 If you have not had any recent programming coursework or have experience in old programming languages such as COBOL or RPG, you are strongly encouraged to take UCSP 635 and UCSP 636 before taking any SWEN courses.
-Taking UCSP 605 is recommended to help improve writing skills.
+Taking UCSP 605 is recommended to help improve your ability to write at the graduate level, thus increasing your prospects for success in your master's degree program.